walliDprotocol/core-config/README.md

 ## **Create new user for given account **

 Requirement parameters to create a new user on the system

+The `Create Users` function takes four parameters:

+- `accountId`: the account of the account user belong
+- `role`: role of the user in the system.
+- `email`: emai of the user in the system.
+- `username`:username of user .

 ```javascript
 accountId : account id of the account you want to update